It's All About The Experience

 Viral Videos That Build Brands (And How To Make Them)

-A terrific way to affordably build your brand is by developing viral content, most specifically shareable videos, that support your brand.
+A terrific way to build your brand affordably is by developing viral content, specifically shareable videos, supporting your brand.
 But recommending a company create a viral video is like telling a baseball player to "just" hit a home run.
-It isn't that easy!
+It can be challenging!

-This post will review my personal hall of fame of viral videos, then analyze the attributes that these videos share, which make them compelling and shareable.
+This post will review my Hall of Fame viral videos and then analyze the attributes these videos share, making them compelling and shareable.

 1. The Blendtec "Will It Blend?"
 Series